Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-2/README.md

 - **Stretch Challenges**
   1. Make the bricks different sizes
+    - You can give the each brick object a width and or height.
+You'll have to be more careful about layout.
   2. Stagger the rows so that the first row is a little further to the left and the next row is a little further to the right.
+You can probably handle this all in `drawBricks()`.
-  3. Make each row use different sized bricks
+  3. Make each row use different sized bricks.
+You can store the width and height of a brick in brick objects in the bricks Array.
+You'll need to take in to account the size of each brick in `drawBricks()`.

 <figure>
   <figcaption>